 Croozer’s most popular products are their baby bike trailers.
 They are specially designed for infants aged 1 to 10 months, with safety being the biggest priority.
 However, babies should only be transported in these when walking and never when cycling.

-All of their bike trailers meet strict legal requirements for chemical and mechanical safety, as well as the standards for UV radiation.
+All of their bicycle trailers meet strict legal requirements for chemical and mechanical safety, as well as the standards for UV radiation.
 Therefore, your kids and pets are 100% safe riding in their trailers.

-Allen Sports has been a big player in the bike trailer market for almost 50 years.
+Allen Sports has been a big player in the bicycle trailer market for almost 50 years.
 The company was established by Dick Allen who began his career as an engineer working for the Apollo program.
 As a cycling enthusiast, he wanted to bring his knowledge, experience, and hobby together.

 Today, Allen Sports is based in Portsmouth, New Hampshire, USA and has an extensive network of dealers in 12 countries around the world.

-They make bike trailers of all kinds and for all purposes, but other cycling-related products as well.
+They make trailers of all kinds and for all purposes, but other cycling-related products as well.
 Allen is popular for car racks used to carry bikes on road trips.

 Allen Sports’ main motto is manufacturing bike trailers and racks of the highest quality that are as easy to use as possible.